Xomics/ACTIONdemonstrator_workflow/README.md

 # Software containers
 Nextflow automatically pulls all necessary Docker containers from Dockerhub, when using the default `nextflow.config` file.
-Docker (ans Singularity) containers can be built locally as well, see more detailed information [in this repository](https://github.com/Xomics/Docker_containers.git).
+Docker (and Singularity) containers can be built locally as well, see more detailed information [in this repository](https://github.com/Xomics/Docker_containers.git).
 The `dre.config` file demonstrates how to allocate local Singularity (.sif) files to Nextflow processes.

 ```